PaulBratslavsky/strapi-5-next-blog-post/README.md

 Nice!
 Notice we can see our `testimonial` component data in the response.

-The last item that we need to solve before implementing our `Team Member Detail` page is to make sure that we know how to fetch a single team member via the `slug` field.
+The last item we need to solve before implementing our `Team Member Detail` page is to ensure we know how to fetch a single team member via the `slug` field.

 Let's update our `query` from above to include the `filters` flag.
 Here is what the updated query should look like: